Irish & Celtic Mythology and Folklore

 Creation & Apocalypse Myth in Celtic Mythology & Folklore

 Celtic creation myth No complete Celtic myth has survived describing the creation of the world, however through cross referencing multiple existing myths and stories from Roman historians, it’s possible to piece together how the Celts viewed the creation of the world.
-In the Senchus Mór, a set of Celtic Irish religious laws, we learn that …
+Some Celtic creation myths say druids created the sun, moon, stars and earth through …

 Creation & Apocalypse Myth in Celtic Mythology & Folklore Read More »